Global Fukaya category I: -categories and Joyal model structure

-A map $p: \mathcal {A}\to \mathcal {B}$ is said to be an \emph{inner fibration} if it has the lifting property with respect to all inner horn inclusions.
-More specifically if for $ 0< k < n$ whenever we are given a commutative diagram with solid arrows, there exists a dashed arrow as in the diagram.
 For reference $p$ is said to be an \emph{Kan fibration} if the above extension property holds for all horns.
 A Kan fibration is an analogue in the simplicial world of Serre fibrations of topological spaces.
-The following is immediate from definitions. \begin{proposition} A map $p: A _{\bullet} \to B _{\bullet}$ is an inner fibration, if and only if the pre-image of every simplex of $B _{\bullet}$ is a quasi-category. \end{proposition}
+The following is immediate from definitions. \begin{proposition} A map $p: \mathcal{A} \to \mathcal{B}$ is an inner fibration, if and only if the pre-image of every simplex of $\mathcal{B}$ is a $\infty$-category. \end{proposition}